joinpursuit/arrays_assignment/README.md

 // 1, 5, 11, 99
 ```

-16. Given an array of numbers, write code that logs the sum of all the even numbers
+b.
+Given an array of numbers, write code that logs the sum of all the even numbers

 ```js